AlphaBlue7/SubAlarm/README.md

 ## Prerequisites
 1. **Golang** should be installed `sudo apt install golang -y`

 2. The **nohup** command should be available .
-It is by default installed as a part of the 'coreutils' package. (`sudo apt install coreutils`)
+It is by default installed as a part of the 'coreutils' package. `sudo apt install coreutils`

 3. The GOPATH [/home/**USERNAME**/go/bin/] should be added to the $PATH environment variable

-4. subfinder by projectdiscovery is to be installed (`go install -v github.com/projectdiscovery/subfinder/v2/cmd/subfinder@latest`).
+4. subfinder by projectdiscovery is to be installed `go install -v github.com/projectdiscovery/subfinder/v2/cmd/subfinder@latest`

-5. notify by projectdiscovery is to be installed (`go install -v github.com/projectdiscovery/notify/cmd/notify@latest`).
+5. notify by projectdiscovery is to be installed `go install -v github.com/projectdiscovery/notify/cmd/notify@latest`

 6. -- Telegram bot made using [@botfather](https://web.telegram.org/k/#@BotFather) on telegram and it's API Key and chat IDs